Nat-thapas/ILF-16/README.md

 # ILF-16
 ILF-16 is a 16-bit cpu that runs on Spartan-6 FPGA.
 The ILF-16 have 16 registers indexed with a 4-bit register identifier where R0 is the zero (readonly) register and R1-R15 are general purpose registers.
+If assembly macros is used, R14 and R15 becomes temporary register and stack pointer register respectively.

+## Specification And Details
+ILF-16 is a load-store, harvard architecture 16 bits CPU.
+The CPU runs on a reduced instruction set with a flag register.
+- 52 KiB (13,312 words) of instruction ROM.
+- 16 KiB (8,192 words) of general purpose RAM (addressable 1 word at a time).
+- 48 MHz clock
+- 4 clocks per instruction (this is true for all instructions, including LOD STR and branch instructions, there is no pipelining or any other kind of performance optimization)
+- 16x 16-bit general purpose input ports
+- 16x 16-bit general purpose output ports
+- 480 Mbps Spacewire transmitter dedicated for communication with ILF-GFX

 ## ISA